FAQs

 Please see the Program Description for additional information.

-No. You can use the assets in your account toward the costs of nearly any public or private, 2-year or 4-year college nationwide, as long as the student is enrolled in a U.S.-accredited college, university, graduate school, or technical school that is eligible to participate in U.S. Department of Education student financial aid programs.2 In fact, many U.S. colleges and universities now have campuses or locations outside of the country, where money from your account can be used.
-You can also use assets in your account to pay for expenses for fees, books, supplies, and equipment required for the participation of a Beneficiary in an apprenticeship program registered and certified with the Secretary of Labor under section 1 of the National Apprenticeship Act.
-You can learn more about apprenticeships at apprenticeship.gov.
+No. You can use the assets in your account toward the costs of nearly any public or private, 2-year or 4-year college nationwide, as long as the student is enrolled in a U.S.-accredited college, university, graduate school, or technical or trade school that is eligible to participate in U.S. Department of Education student financial aid programs.
+In fact, many U.S. colleges and universities have campuses or locations outside of the country, where money from your account can be used.
+You can also use assets in your account to pay for eligible credentialing expenses and expenses for fees, books, supplies, and equipment required for the participation of a Beneficiary in an apprenticeship program registered and certified under the National Apprenticeship Act.
+You can learn more about apprenticeships at apprenticeship.gov.3

-Achieve Montana does not require a child to attend college, trade school, or participate in a registered apprenticeship program immediately after graduating high school.
+We do not require a child to attend college, technical or trade school, or participate in a registered apprenticeship program or credentialing program3 immediately after graduating high school.
 There are no restrictions on when you can use your account to pay for education expenses.

-If a beneficiary decides not to pursue a post-secondary education (college, trade school, or apprenticeship program), you have the following options.
+If a beneficiary decides not to pursue a post-secondary education (college, trade school, apprenticeship program or credential program), you have the following options.

-• Change the beneficiary.
-You can change the beneficiary on your account at any time provided that the new beneficiary is an eligible “member of the family” of the former beneficiary.3
+- Change the beneficiary.
+You can change the beneficiary on your account at any time provided that the new beneficiary is an eligible “member of the family” of the former beneficiary.2

 Additionally, any accumulated earnings that are withdrawn from your account must also be reported on the recipient’s income tax return for the year in which they are withdrawn.
 Contact your tax advisor to determine how to report a non-qualified withdrawal.

-You can continue to contribute to your account, and your beneficiary can still use funds in the account to attend any eligible educational institution or participate in a registered apprenticeship program.
-However, if you move out of state and no longer pay Montana income tax, you will no longer be eligible to receive the state income tax benefits.
+You can continue to contribute to your account, and your beneficiary can still use funds in the account.
+However, if you move out of state and no longer pay Montana income tax, you will no longer be eligible to receive the state income tax benefits.3

 You may request a distribution at any time.
 If the funds are not used for qualified expenses, the taxable party will be subject to federal and applicable state income taxes, plus the federal 10% penalty tax on any earnings portion of the distribution.
-You, as the account owner, will be subject to recapture of any state income tax deduction previously taken on contributions to your account.
+If you are a Montana taxpayer, you, as the account owner, will be subject to recapture of any state income tax deduction previously taken on contributions to your account.1,3

 There are several options from which you can choose:

-• Change the beneficiary to a member of the family3 of the beneficiary;
+- Change the beneficiary to a member of the family2 of the beneficiary;

-• Keep any unused funds in your account to pay for future qualified expenses, including graduate school; or
+- Keep any unused funds in your account to pay for future qualified expenses, including graduate school;

-Beginning January 1, 2024, a rollover from a 529 plan account to a beneficiary’s Roth IRA account can be made without incurring federal income tax or penalties.
-However, under current Montana law, a rollover to a beneficiary’s Roth IRA account is considered a non-qualified distribution for Montana state income tax purposes and, therefore, subject to recapture of the Montana income tax deduction.
+Beginning January 1, 2024, a rollover from a 529 plan account to a beneficiary’s Roth IRA account can be made without incurring federal or Montana state income tax or penalties.
 In addition, a Roth IRA rollover is subject to several significant conditions including: